 Colchester Highland Dance, Several Nova Scotia Pipe Bands, Nova Scotia Heavyweights, Canada Games Wrestling (originally Sprawlers), Greene Irish Dance, Gallus Gael Living History, Truro Cadets and the

 Nova Scotia Highlanders to name a few will all continue in their own right.

-We would like to thank all of them for their support over the last few years and a HUGE thank you to all the volunteers who helped bring them together and make the games happen.
+We would like to thank all of them for their support over the last few years and a HUGE thank you to all the volunteers and sponsors who helped bring them together and make the games happen.

 Due to Hurricane Dorian the highland games was cancelled in 2019.